How to Find Your Perfect Audience

 The “Do You Hate Me?”
 Survey sounds a little over-the-top, but it is usually presented in a lighthearted way.
 It is sent to people who did not buy your offer, especially when you’ve offered the best deals you can.
 People are surprisingly open in responding to the survey and give valuable insights on how to improve your sales messaging.
 Sometimes the survey finds that prospects just don’t understand your offer or it’s benefits.

 The Pivot Survey is used to find out what your target audience might buy if they didn’t buy your original offer.
 Send this when your prospects who did not respond to revised offers or any of the multiple emails you have sent them.
 This allows you to pivot from one offer to something else.

 The book goes on to talk about how to set up these surveys AND what happens between them.

 So, if you’re asking how to find your perfect audience, create a massive following, take your business to the next level and become a top player in your industry; consider using the Ask Formula survey system in your sales funnel.

 It might sound overwhelming, but I think the the return on your investment of time and resources will pay off.

 We have begun implementing it for Web Asylum clients and I will report back on the results in a future post.
 In the meantime, I recommend buying Ask and learning how to implement it yourself.
 Buyers get access to bonus information online, including recommendations for the tools he uses to implement the Ask Method.
 I am hoping to interview Ryan on my upcoming podcast.

-I believe this new way of researching your target audience will vastly improve the online sales process.
+I believe this new way of learning how to find your perfect audience will vastly improve the online sales process and help you create better content.
 This method goes way beyond what your gut tells you.
 But even if you don’t implement it, I hope the ideas expressed in this post enlighten you.